casparhu23/insurance_cross_sell/README.md

     ##
     ##
     ## boost_pred_class_2_ins05     0     1
-    ##                        0 12946   632
+    ##                        0 12643   493
-    ##                        1  4582  1840
+    ##                        1  4885  1979
     ##
-    ##                Accuracy : 0.7393
+    ##                Accuracy : 0.7311
-    ##                  95% CI : (0.7332, 0.7454)
+    ##                  95% CI : (0.7249, 0.7372)
     ##     No Information Rate : 0.8764
     ##     P-Value [Acc > NIR] : 1
     ##
-    ##                   Kappa : 0.2864
+    ##                   Kappa : 0.296
     ##
     ##  Mcnemar's Test P-Value : <2e-16
     ##
-    ##             Sensitivity : 0.7443
+    ##             Sensitivity : 0.80057
-    ##             Specificity : 0.7386
+    ##             Specificity : 0.72130
-    ##          Pos Pred Value : 0.2865
+    ##          Pos Pred Value : 0.28832
-    ##          Neg Pred Value : 0.9535
+    ##          Neg Pred Value : 0.96247
-    ##              Prevalence : 0.1236
+    ##              Prevalence : 0.12360
-    ##          Detection Rate : 0.0920
+    ##          Detection Rate : 0.09895
-    ##    Detection Prevalence : 0.3211
+    ##    Detection Prevalence : 0.34320
-    ##       Balanced Accuracy : 0.7415
+    ##       Balanced Accuracy : 0.76093
     ##
     ##        'Positive' Class : 1
     ##

-As you may recall that our original XGBoost model’s accuracy is 77% and sensitivity is 78.88%, but now we have 75.7% and 76.92% for accuracy and sensitivity.
+As you may recall that our original XGBoost model’s sensitivity is 83.29% and specificity is 71.01%, but now we have 80.06% and 72.13% for accuracy and sensitivity.
 The slight decreasing percentages on both stats show us that sometimes the orginal XGBoost setting works for the best.
 That also concludes why programmers who created XGBoost model set those initial parameters as the standard.

-The winner of two models will be random forest based on the nearly 15% gap between the sensitivity score.
+The winner of two models will be random forest based on the nearly 12% gap between the sensitivity score.

 ### Compare methods